Share article

 ‘Everything in the world is about sex, except sex.
 Sex is about power’, Oscar Wilde famously said.
 In day-to-day life, it can be easy to forget the profundity of this truth.
 What sets the human sexuality apart from almost all other species is a dimension beyond the reproductive: sex for pleasure, experimentation, and to discover the limits of the full spectrum of sensory experience.
 Yet within sexual encounters, an insular, constructed power dynamic has always existed.

 Foucault, in his History of Sexuality, argued against the ‘repression hypothesis’ – the belief that earlier feudal and later prudish societies, such as the Victorians, succeeded in repressing sexuality.
 He argued that it is not power that causes sexual repression, but rather that power constructs sexuality.
-As monarchies with the power to dictate the death of their subjects became nation states interested in proliferating the life of their populations, the ideas of ‘healthy’ and ‘unhealthy’ sexuality emerged, which influenced society in ways we are only just beginning to undestand.
+As monarchies with the power to dictate the death of their subjects became nation states interested in proliferating the life of their populations, the ideas of ‘healthy’ and ‘unhealthy’ sexuality emerged, which influenced society in ways we are only just beginning to understand.

 Subscribe to FARSIGHT

 Broaden your horizons with a Futures Membership.
-Stay updated on key trends and developments through receiving
+Stay updated on key trends and developments through receiving quarterly issues of FARSIGHT, live Futures Seminars with futurists, training, and discounts on our courses.

 become a futures member